SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Introduction

-{ To further improve communication efficiency and flexibility, this paper proposes a novel All-Reduce method, SparDL, for DDL, which solves the GA dilemma more efficiently and is flexible for any number of workers.
-Firstly, we propose \textit{Spar-Reduce-Scatter} (SRS) and \textit{global residual collection} algorithms.
-In the SRS communication algorithm, we propose a novel non-recursive Reduce-Scatter structure to ensure efficiency and flexibility for an arbitrary number of workers.
-In addition, we apply block top-$k$ selection on every gradient block before each transmission step to solve the GA dilemma.
-For selected top-$k$ gradients, multiple selections may discard important gradients, which may slow down the convergence.
-To ensure fast convergence of the training process, we propose the global residual collection algorithm.
-After SRS, each worker holds a different block of sparse gradients, and we All-Gather these gradient blocks for all workers at last.
-Secondly, to improve efficiency and enable SparDL to be more adjustable, we use the divide-and-conquer strategy and propose the \textit{Spar-All-Gather} (SAG) algorithm.
-SparDL with SAG divides workers into teams, where the number of teams is artificially determined.
+\begin{itemize} [leftmargin=*] \item \textit{Spar-Reduce-Scatter} is proposed to efficiently Reduce-Scatter sparse gradients for each team.
+To this end, we devise a non-recursive Reduce-Scatter structure for \textit{Spar-Reduce-Scatter} to ensure the efficiency of \textsf{SparDL} even for the arbitrary number of workers.
+Thus, \textit{Spar-Reduce-Scatter} can partition the gradients into blocks and apply block top-$k$ selection on every gradient block before each transmission step to maintain the volume of sparse gradients.
+With the help of \textit{Spar-Reduce-Scatter}, \textsf{SparDL} does not require extra transmission steps to balance the gradients among workers and avoids resorting to unstable threshold pruning to achieve global compression. \item \textit{Global residual collection} is devised to ensure fast convergence of the training process.
+For maintaining the volume of sparse gradients, \textsf{SparDL} utilizes multiple top-$k$ selections, which may discard important gradients and result in slower convergence rate.
+To keep the fast convergence rate of the training process, we propose the \textit{global residual collection} algorithm to collect and reuse all the discarded gradients. \item \textit{Spar-All-Gather} is based on the divide-and-conquer strategy and is proposed to reduce latency cost and improve the efficiency of \textsf{SparDL} further.
+Specifically, \textit{Spar-All-Gather} divides workers into $d$ teams.
 By adjusting the number of teams, we can adjust the ratio of latency and bandwidth in the total communication complexity.
-For different situations, we use two different SAG algorithms, i.e., R-SAG and B-SAG.
-The communication efficiency and flexibility of SparDL is presented in Table~\ref{tab:works}.
-Obviously, the proposed method outperforms the existing methods.}
+For different situations, we use two versions of \textit{Spar-All-Gather}, i.e., R-SAG and B-SAG.
+R-SAG is used when the number of teams is $2^i$ ($i \in \mathbf{N^*}$).
+Otherwise, we employ B-SAG.

-The contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item \textit{Efficient sparse communication method.} We present a novel sparse communication method, SparDL, to solve the GA dilemma for efficient DDL.
-The SparDL is flexible for any number of workers. \item \textit{Global residual collection.} We propose the global residual collection algorithm storing all discarded gradients during communication to ensure fast convergence of model training. {\item \textit{Improved and ratio-adjustable SparDL.} We propose the Spar-All-Gather algorithm to reduce the communication complexity of SparDL further.
-The Spar-All-Gather algorithm also makes the ratio of latency and bandwidth cost can be adjusted according to the network conditions.} \item \textit{State-of-the-art Performance.} We conduct DDL experiments on different model architectures and datasets in different tasks to verify the effectiveness and efficiency of our proposed SparDL. \end{itemize}